-Please refer to page 8 of the Selected Notes to Consolidated Financial Statements for the description, classification and measurements applied for financial instruments of the Group.
+Please refer to Note 2 of the Notes to Consolidated Financial Statements for the description, classification and measurements applied for financial instruments of the Group.

 The Group's principal financial instruments comprise of cash, receivables, short-term bank deposits, available-for-sale investments, bank loans, trade payables, due to related parties and payable to property owners.
 The main purpose of the Group's financial instruments is to fund the Group's operations and to acquire and improve property and equipment.
 The main risks arising from the use of financial instruments are liquidity risk, interest rate risk and credit risk.